The way we work. Professionalism in action.

 Preventing and avoiding situations that could give rise to a conflict of interest, the appearance of one, or the potential for one, is the primary method by which you, as a person employed at FedDev Ontario, can maintain public confidence in the impartiality and integrity of the public service.

 It is impossible to foresee every situation that could give rise to a real, apparent or potential conflict of interest.
-When in doubt, you should refer to the requirements found in this Code, to guide appropriate action.
-You can also seek guidance from your manager, from the deputy head, or the senior official for conflict of interest.
+When in doubt, you should refer to the requirements found in this Code to guide appropriate action (see the Values and Ethics Resources placematFootnotea).

 Occasionally, you may need to take additional compliance measures at the direction of management.
 These may include, but are not limited to the following:

-• You may have to divest yourself of particular assets, or take other appropriate measures as determined by the delegated manager, where such assets constitute a real, apparent or potential conflict of interest with your official duties.
+- You may have to divest yourself of particular assets, or take other appropriate measures as determined by the delegated senior official, where such assets constitute a real, apparent or potential conflict of interest with your official duties.

-• If you are a Project Review Committee member and in a situation that could give rise to a real, apparent or potential conflict of interest, you will recuse yourself from the discussion.
-If you need to be recused for reason of conflict of interest, you must submit a report detailing the real, apparent or potential conflict of interest to Human Resources for response by the delegated authority.
+- As a member of any of the Agency's governance committees, if you are in a situation that could give rise to a real, apparent or potential conflict of interest, you must recuse yourself from the discussion.
+If you need to be recused for reason of conflict of interest, you must submit a report detailing the real, apparent or potential conflict of interest to the Human Resources Branch for response by the delegated senior official.

 In addition to the requirements outlined in this Code, you are required to observe any specific conduct requirements of the statutes governing FedDev Ontario and your profession, where applicable.